sebstryczek/web__react-redux-postcss-webpack-hot/README.md

 ```

 ## Step by step
-This is list of steps, to create starter like this.
+This is the list of steps, to create starter like this.
 I wrote it to consolidate knowledge about babel and webpack configuration.

 1. Install React:
 ```